Healthy Sloppy Joes

 - 1 tablespoon pure maple syrup (or honey)

 - Optional for garnish- finely chopped fresh parsley

 - Heat oil in large skillet over medium to high heat.

 - Add onion and bell pepper; cook, stirring frequently, for about 5 minutes and until onion is soft.

 - Add garlic; cook, stirring frequently, for about 1 minute.
 Transfer onion mixture to a bowl and set aside.

 - Add turkey to the same skillet; cook, over medium heat, stirring frequently to break up the turkey, for about 8 to 10 minutes, or until turkey is no longer pink.

 - Season with salt and pepper.

-- Add onion mixture, tomato sauce, Worcestershire Sauce, tomato paste, sriracha sauce and maple syrup.
+Add onion mixture, tomato sauce, Worcestershire Sauce, tomato paste, sriracha sauce and maple syrup to cooked turkey.
 Mix well.
 Reduce heat to medium-low; gently boil, stirring occasionally, for 15 minutes, or until sauce is thickened.

-- Sprinkle each serving with fresh parsley before serving, if desired.
-Serve over zucchini noodles, spinach greens or on bread/bun.
+Sprinkle each serving with fresh parsley before serving, if desired.
+Serve on a warm hamburger bun.
 Enjoy!